james3gh/git-time/README.md

 ![Drum Kit](https://user-images.githubusercontent.com/87705437/144789106-e2324ba7-e053-46ff-8c19-fd0998a8758e.png)

 # <img src="https://raw.githubusercontent.com/Jigyasa-G/Drum-Kit-Website/main/favicon.ico" width="36">  Drum Kit
-This project is based on the different sounds of Drum Kit instruments.
+This project is based on the different sounds produced when instruments of Drum Kit are hit.
-Click the buttons indicating each sound and enjoy the music !!😊
+Click the buttons indicating each sound. </br>
+Its time for a drumroll : Enjoy the experience 😊
+#### To view the website, click <a href="https://jigyasa-g.github.io/Drum-Kit-Website/">here</a>

 ## Tech Stack